DATA-690-SPRING-2022/Sushruth_data690/Individual Project/Part A/worlddev.md

 ![newplot (8)](https://user-images.githubusercontent.com/45795026/158033400-dec6861b-80ac-4dbb-b0f1-921691c1c89a.png)

-The above Figure, shows the line of G20 as per to know agricultural land area.
+The above Figure 5, shows the line of G20 as per to know agricultural land area.
 Observation -
 - South Africa, Saudi Arabia, United Kingdom and India are among the top G20 countires to have highest agricultural land.
 - Canada, Russia and Japan have the lost % of agricultural land compared to other G20 countires.